The 6 Best Small Frying Pans (for Perfect Eggs & More)

 what is a tiny frying pan for

-Small frying pan uses are surprisingly versatile.
+Small frying pans have surprisingly versatile uses.
 With a mini skillet, you can cook individual servings of anything, including a perfectly crisp, normal-sized egg, a nice crepe or pancake, a chicken breast, a mini pizza, a small frittata, baby steaks, a side of veggies, and individual super cute desserts.

 You can also use a tiny skillet to melt butter and toast a small amount of spices.